D-McDougall/npc_maker/docs/controllers.md

 ## Standard Error Channel ##

 The standard error channel is for unformatted diagnostic and error messages.
-By default controllers inherit their `stderr` channel from their environment.
+By default controllers inherit their `stderr` channel from the environment simulation program.

-In the event that any of the three standard I/O channels closes or emits an error, then all parties should assume that the controller program is dead and act accordingly.
+In the event that any of the three standard I/O channels close or emit an error, then all parties should assume that the controller program is dead and act accordingly.